Switzerland is involved in technical cooperation with Armenia and in efforts to help resolve the conflicts in the South Caucasus region.

 Key aspects of diplomatic relations

-Armenia and Switzerland have concluded bilateral agreements in many difference areas.
-A visa facilitation agreement entered into force in 2016.
+Switzerland has entered into bilateral agreements with Armenia covering a number of areas.
+A visa facilitation agreement came into force in 2016.

 Cooperation in education, research and innovation

-Switzerland's mediation mandate formally expired with the signing of the Zurich Protocols on 10 October 2009.
-Switzerland is continuing its efforts to facilitate a rapprochement between Turkey and Armenia despite the fact that the Protocols have not been ratified.
+Switzerland's mandate to mediate between Armenia and Turkey formally expired with the signing of the Zurich Protocols on 10 October 2009.
+Although the Protocols have not been ratified, Switzerland is continuing its efforts to facilitate a rapprochement between Turkey and Armenia.

 Development cooperation and humanitarian aid